Ignia/Style-Guide/C-Based Languages/README.md

 # C-Based Languages

 While C#, Java, and JavaScript are very different languages, they do share one thing in common: C-based syntax.
-For this reason, many style preferences can be applied to both.
-Indeed, since developers may be switching back and forth between these languages, maintaining consistency between each is not only important for readability but also developer productivity.
+For this reason, many style preferences can be applied to each.
+Indeed, since developers may be switching back and forth among these languages, maintaining consistency between each is not only important for readability but also developer productivity.

 ## Identifiers
 - Class, type and enum names should use PascalCase (e.g., `ClassName`)
 - Private properties (or fields) should begin with a single underscore (e.g., `this._privateProperty`)
 - Local variables should use camelCase (e.g., `localVariable`)
 - Constants should use UPPER_CASE separated by underscores (e.g., `SOME_CONSTANT`)
-- Identifiers should *not* contain underscores (except as noted above), hyphens, or letters
+- Identifiers should *not* contain underscores (except as noted above), hyphens, or numbers
 - Identifiers should *not* use Hungarian notation (i.e., arbitrary 2-3 character type prefixes)
 - Define one class per file; the filename should be the same as the class name (including casing)
 - Boolean identifiers should begin with a present indicative (e.g., `is`, `has`, etc.)